MMuyideen/darey.io-projects/13.shell-scripting-capstone/README.md

 - **Readable Output**: Display the multiplication table in a clear and readable format, adhering to the user's choice of range.
 - **Comments and Code Quality**: The script should be well-commented, explaining the purpose of different sections and any important variables or logic used.

-Ensure the code is neatly formatted for easy readability.

 ### Example Script Flow:
 1. Prompt the user to enter a number for the multiplication table.